Rumpunzel/rpg-thingy/characters/talents-&-feats/resources.md

 ### Indomitable

-Whenever you fail to defend during a contest, you gain a boon with rating equal to your opponent's margin of effort.
+Whenever you fail to defend, you may use your opponent's margin of effort to create a boon or bane.

 ### Lucky Find